chris-bingham/movie-search/README.md

 # movie-search

-A way to search for movies
+An interface to search for movies

 ## Get started